 Final Thoughts On Our 50 State Challenge

-Although it can seem like a daunting task to visit every state in America there are lots of people of all ages and backgrounds working toward this same goal.
+Although it can seem like a daunting task to visit all 50 states with kids, there are lots of people of all ages and backgrounds working toward this same goal.
 Vacations don’t have to be expensive to be meaningful, and I encourage you to explore someplace new with your family whenever you can.

 Please send any state specific destination recommendations you have to firstname.lastname@example.org.
 Thank you for being part of the Smart Mouse Travel family!